PLOS/named-entity.service/README.md

     create user 'ned'@'localhost' identified by '';
     grant all privileges on namedEntities.* to ned@'localhost';
+    grant all privileges on ringgold.* to NED@'localhost';

     create user 'ned'@'%' identified by '';
     grant all privileges on namedEntities.* to ned@'%';
+    grant all privileges on ringgold.* to ned@'%';

     flush privileges;

 Running